top of page

 About Us

-We are a husband & wife team from Montreal, Canada that loves to explore and discover new things.
-Our favorite two activities in life are eating and travelling, so it was only natural to create a blog that combines our beloved pastimes.
-As we scour the globe in search of our next adventure, we invite you to come join us and savour what the world has to offer in more ways than one.
+The best two activities in life are eating and traveling, so it was only natural to create a blog that combines the two most beloved pastimes.
+As we scour the globe in search of our next adventure, we invite you to come join us and savor what the world has to offer in more ways than one.

 Read More